Hteasdell44/employee-database-cms/README.md

 ## Usage

 This CLI application is not deployed live online.
+But, click [here](https://drive.google.com/file/d/1XknTkz5Z2eZIzBC2ReLejdwDTzDqgoLx/view) to view a video walkthrough of the functionality.

 ## License